zhuowei/nft_ptr/README.md

 A longer example, which shows using `nft_ptr` with function calls and STL containers, can be found at [example/long_example.cpp](example/long_example.cpp) along with its [output](example/logs/log_long_example_goerli.txt).

+# Why?

+- Written in Rust for the hipster cred.

 # Performance

 `nft_ptr` has negligible performance overhead compared to `std::unique_ptr`, as shown by this benchmark on [our example program](example/example.cpp):